By: Team-F13-2 Since: Sep 2019 Licence: MIT

 4.3.3.
 Sorting of the Food list

-After the customization of the Custom Comparator, the user can now call the customsort
+After the customization of the Custom Comparator, the user can now call the customsort command to sort the food items based

 on the fields specified.
-For example, if the fields specified are PRICE ASC NAME DESC
+For example, if the fields specified are PRICE ASC NAME DESC, the system will sort the food items in order

 of ascending price.
 If two items have the same price, they will be ranked according to their names using lexicographic